Kotlin/KEEP/proposals/kotlin-contracts.md

 ### Declaration Syntax

-> Please note that syntax described in this section is experimental and may be changed in future (see "Compatibility Notice And Release Timeline" for details)
+> Please note that syntax described in this section is experimental and may be changed in future (see "Compatibility Notice" for details)

 `kotlin-stdlib` provides DSL for a fluent and flexible declaration of effects.